 Call 000 if anyone is experiencing wheezing, chest tightness and difficulty breathing.

-Emergency updates and contact information
+Emergency updates and contacts

 VicEmergency informs Victorians of emergencies in real time.
 It also has information to help you: